sboerwinkle/bounce_brawl/README.txt

 ====COMPILING====

-Windows users get a pre-compiled binary because compiling on Windows is so damn hard (pardon my French)

 You'll need the following libraries: (Actually, this is just a list of the interesting stuff I linked in.
-If something breaks, poke around yourself or use Teh Googles to look for similar errors.)
+If something breaks, poke around yourself or use Teh Googles to look for similar errors.
+Don't worry: I think it will work.)

 SDL2
 GLEW